 Here's the kicker.
 Microsoft is planning to offer the Xbox Series S through Xbox All Access, a financing program that was launched a couple of years ago.
 At $25/month over the course of 24 months, you'll get the Xbox Series S console and Xbox Game Pass Ultimate.
 This means players have access to online multiplayer and hundreds of games on demand, with Xbox exclusives launching into Game Pass the day they're available.
 Xbox Game Pass Ultimate also includes Project xCloud game streaming and EA Play.

 PlayStation has no similar program.
-If you want the PS5 this holiday, you'll need to purchase it outright from your favorite retailer for hundreds of dollars unless Sony announces otherwise.
+If you want the PS5, you'll need to purchase it outright from your favorite retailer for hundreds of dollars unless Sony announces otherwise.

 PS5 vs Xbox Series S exclusives